vguhesan/MyThinkPondSource/content/post/2019-09-05-Handling-PostgreSQL-TimeScale-Hypertable-Column-Changes.md

 {{<highlight sql "linenos=table" >}}
 INSERT INTO SmartDiskMetrics SELECT * FROM tmp_SmartDiskMetrics;

-# When you run "\d+ SmartDiskMetrics" now, your table ** will have ** Child table with references pointing to hypertables
+# When you run "\d+ SmartDiskMetrics" now, your table ** will have ** Child table with references pointing to hyper-tables
 # like _timescaledb_internal._hyper_1_245_chunk
 {{</highlight >}}

 That's it!
-You have now modified a PostgreSQL table with time-series (with timezone) data backed by TimeScale hypertable.
+You have now modified a PostgreSQL table with time-series (with timezone) data backed by TimeScale hyper-table.

 If you find this article useful, consider bookmarking, subscribing and/or sharing it on your favorite social channels so that others can also find and read these articles.
 I do this out of love and passion to share my ideas, thoughts, findings and knowledge with others.
 So the more you help me share the more my content can reach others.
 Thank you for helping spread the word!